marek5050/Hyperledger_Todo_App/README.md

 The 'node query.js' may be run at anytime once the user has been registered

 ```
-**Warning: after executing this might stall for about a minute, it's not frozen.. just let it work..**
+**Warning: execution might stall for about a minute, it's not frozen.. just let it work..**

 This will download the appropriate docker containers, create the security keys, run a ordered, and whatever